KaiNorberg/PatchworkOS/README.md

 So how is this information used?
 Durring boot, the `_CRS` information of each device is parsed by the ACPI subsystem, it then queries the kernel for the needed resources, assigned them to each device and makes the final configuration available to drivers.

-Then when the PS/2 driver is loaded, it gets told "you are handling a device with the name `\_SB_.PCI0.SF8_.KBD_` (which is just the full path to the device object in the ACPI namespace) and type `PNP0303`", it can then query the ACPI subsystem for the resources assigned to that device, and use them instead of hardcoded values.
+Then when the PS/2 driver is loaded, it gets told "you are handling a device with the name `\_SB_.PCI0.SF8_.KBD_` (which is just the full path to the device object in the ACPI namespace) and the type `PNP0303`", it can then query the ACPI subsystem for the resources assigned to that device, and use them instead of hardcoded values.

 Having access to this information for all devices also allows us to avoid resource conflicts, making sure two devices are not trying to use the same IRQ(s) or I/O port(s).